Assassination of Jamal Khashoggi: U.S. intelligence reports

 The Knight First Amendment Institute at Columbia University filed a lawsuit against five US intelligence services "seeking immediate release of records concerning U.S. intelligence agencies' compliance or non-compliance with their 'duty to warn' reporter Jamal Khashoggi of threats to his life or liberty".
 The Committee to Protect Journalists joined the legal effort.

-On 16 November, Central Intelligence Agency members who internally analyzed multiple sources of intelligence concluded that Mohammed bin Salman ordered Khashoggi's assassination.
-On 20 November, US President Donald Trump disputed the CIA assessment and stated that the investigation into Khashoggi's death had to continue.
+On 16 November, Central Intelligence Agency employees who internally analyzed multiple sources of intelligence concluded that Mohammed bin Salman ordered Khashoggi's assassination.
+On 20 November, US president Donald Trump disputed the CIA assessment and stated that the investigation into Khashoggi's death had to continue.
 The 2020 National Defense Authorization Act required the U.S. intelligence community to share the report on who was responsible for Khashoggi's murder, but the Trump administration refused to release the report.

-The Director of National Intelligence, Avril Haines, declassified a four-page report on 25 February 2021 and released it the next day, as she had promised to do even before the Biden administration began.
+Director of National Intelligence Avril Haines declassified a four-page report on 25 February 2021 and released it the next day, as she had promised to do even before the Biden administration began.
 As expected, the report blamed Saudi Crown Prince Mohammed bin Salman for the murder, which had been the ultimate conclusion of the CIA.
 Shortly after publication of the report it was replaced by an updated version, from which three names were removed.
 Following the report, the US announced sanctions on several Saudis involved in the killing, but not on Mohammed bin Salman.
 Some exiled Saudi dissidents said "they have been put in greater danger" due to the lack of sanctions against Mohammed bin Salman.